Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Broncos stats and trends

-- In Denver's 16 games this year, it has seven wins against the spread.

-- The Broncos covered the spread in their only game when underdogs by 10 points or more.
+- This season, the Broncos won ATS in their only game as an underdog of 10 points or more.

-- Denver's games this year have gone over the point total four times in 16 opportunities (25%).
+- Denver's games this season have hit the over in 25% of its opportunities (four times in 16 games with a set point total).

-- Denver is 6-1 against the spread and 6-1 overall in games when it puts up more than 21.3 points.
+- When Denver records more than 21.3 points, it is 6-1 against the spread and 6-1 overall.

-- When Denver piles up more than 369.3 yards, the team is 3-3 against the spread and 3-3 overall.
+- When Denver totals more than 369.3 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Broncos have turned the ball over 17 times, 11 fewer times than the Chiefs have forced turnovers (28).
+- The Broncos have 17 giveaways this season, while the Chiefs have 28 takeaways.

 Home and road insights

-- Denver has hit the over twice in eight home games this year.
+- This season, in eight home games, Denver has hit the over twice.

-- Away from home, Kansas City is 4-3 against the spread, and 4-3 overall.
+- Kansas City is 4-3 against the spread, and 4-3 overall, away from home.

-- This year, in five of seven road games Kansas City has hit the over.
+- Kansas City has hit the over in five of seven away games this year.

 Powered by Data Skrive.